 - Three-phase decision-making: Commissioners will engage in a three-phase process for all General Council business:

-- Listening and receiving information: presentation of the proposal, questions, and answers to clarify issues and implications (online, before the in-person meeting)
+- Learning and receiving information: presentation of the proposal, questions, and answers to clarify issues and implications

 - Discussion and deliberation: exchange of ideas, thoughts, arguments, pros, and cons; emergence of suggestions for refinement of proposal, affirmations, naming of principles/parameters